-Khary Huggins, Associate Dean of Students — Mr. Huggins has lived in this Bushwick neighborhood since he was two.
-His mother has been a special education teacher for over 25 years and this inspired him to get into the education field.
-He graduated from St. Johns University in Queens, NY with a degree in Psychology and from Sacred Heart University with a Master's in Applied Psychology.
+Mr. Huggins has lived in the Bushwick neighborhood since he was two.
+His mother has been a special education teacher for over 25 years and inspired him to enter the education field.
+He graduated from St. Johns University in Queens, NY with a degree in psychology and from Sacred Heart University with a master's in applied psychology.
 Before coming to MESA Charter High School, Mr. Huggins worked at Capital Prep Harlem and at the Achievement First Network.
-He has held several roles throughout his career, ranging from a school counselor to science teacher and behavioral specialist.
-He enjoys working with kids from inner city communities because he can relate to a lot of the challenges they face daily.
-His goal is for all students to get equal opportunity to succeed in school and in life.
+He has held several roles throughout his career, ranging from school counselor to science teacher and behavioral specialist.
+He enjoys working with kids from inner-city communities because he can relate to a lot of the challenges they face daily.
+His goal is for all students to get equal opportunities to succeed in school and in life.
 He is ecstatic to get a chance to work in the community he grew up in.
-He looks forward to doing great things here at MESA.